 Doxepin overdoseAdapin overdose; Novoxapin overdose; Sinequan overdose; Triadapin overdose

-Doxepin is a type of medication called a tricyclic antidepressant.
-The drug is prescribed to treat depression and anxiety.
-Doxepin overdose occurs when someone accidentally or intentionally takes more than the normal or recommended amount of this medicine, either by accident or on purpose.
-Toxic levels of tricyclic antidepressants (TCAs) may develop due to interactions between the TCA and other medicines interact.
+Doxepin is a type of medicine called a tricyclic antidepressant.
+It is prescribed to treat depression and anxiety.
+Doxepin overdose occurs when someone takes more than the normal or recommended amount of this medicine, either by accident or on purpose.
+Toxic levels of tricyclic antidepressants (TCAs) can build up in the body if the TCA and other medicines interact.
 This interaction can affect how well the body can breakdown, or metabolize, the TCA.

 This is for information only and not for use in the treatment or management of an actual overdose .
 DO NOT use it to treat or manage an actual overdose.
 If you or someone you are with overdoses, call your local emergency number (such as 911), or your local poison center can be reached directly by calling the national toll-free Poison Help hotline (1-800-222-1222) from anywhere in the United States.

 - Blurred vision